Discord-Net-Labs/Discord.Net-Labs/FAQ.md

 The difference between these 3 functions is in how you handle the command response.
 [RespondAsync](https://discord-net-labs.com/api/Discord.WebSocket.SocketCommandBase.html#Discord_WebSocket_SocketCommandBase_DeferAsync_System_Boolean_Discord_RequestOptions_) and [DeferAsync](https://discord-net-labs.com/api/Discord.WebSocket.SocketCommandBase.html#Discord_WebSocket_SocketCommandBase_DeferAsync_System_Boolean_Discord_RequestOptions_) let the API know you have succesfully received the command.
 This is also called 'acknowledging' a command.
 DeferAsync will not send out a response, RespondAsync will not.
 [FollowupAsync](https://discord-net-labs.com/api/Discord.WebSocket.SocketCommandBase.html#Discord_WebSocket_SocketCommandBase_DeferAsync_System_Boolean_Discord_RequestOptions_) follows up on succesful acknowledgement.

 > [!WARNING]
-> If you have not acknowledged the command before responding,
-> FollowupAsync will not work.
+> If you have not acknowledged the command FollowupAsync will not work.

 #### What's the difference between global commands and guild commands?
 (Why isn't my command show up in discord?)
 Global commands can be used in every guild your bot is in.
 However, it can take up to an hour for every guild to have access to the commands.